 An October 9, 2016 article in The Wall Street Journal discussed the importance of financial advisor credentials and concluded that what those credentials are matters even more than simply having them.

-Four Peaks Wealth Management (FPWM) agrees, and we have put together a carefully-crafted team of experts who’ve earned “gold standards” of financial credentials.
+WT Wealth Management (WTWM) agrees, and we have put together a carefully-crafted team of experts who've earned "gold standards" of financial credentials.

-Four Peaks Wealth Management has two CFA Charterholders working for the firm.
-CEO Matt Haertzen and Director Ryan Stuart both hold this high-level standard of financial excellence and bring that knowledge and experience to your portfolio every day.
+WT Wealth Wealth Management has two CFA Charterholders working for the firm.
+Senior Investment Advisor Matt Haertzen and Business Director Ryan Stuart both hold this high-level standard of financial excellence and bring that knowledge and experience to your portfolio every day.

 GuideVine defines another gold standard in the industry, Certified Financial Planner™ (CFP®):